Dismembered body found in multi-million dollar condo in NYC: Sources

 Authorities responded to the scene no the 7th floor at 365 East Houston St. just after 3:30 p.m.

-Sources tell Eyewitness News police have found a dismembered body inside the $2.4 million condo.
+Sources tell Eyewitness News police found the body inside the $2.4 million condo after a neighbor heard screaming and "loud noises" on Monday.

 RELATED | 1-year-old killed: Video shows suspects in deadly NYC shooting

-According to a 911 call, a family member told police she found a decapitated body with limbs cut off.
+According to a 911 call, a family member checked on the victim and told police she found a decapitated body with limbs cut off.

 RELATED | Surveillance video released after man, 51, struck and killed by hit-and-run driver in Bronx